Bipolar

 Bipolar may result from various factors, including:

-• Genetic factors: Individuals with a family history of bipolar are more likely to have it.
+- Genetic factors: Individuals with a family history of bipolar are more likely to experience it.

-• Substance use: Substance misuse can worsen or trigger bipolar symptoms, creating a complex interplay between mental health and substance use.
+- Substance use: This can worsen or trigger bipolar symptoms, creating a complex interplay between mental health and substance use.

 Symptoms